bimoware/bimowy/README.md

 ## ❌ Issues

-I know it's a bit annoying but please make the effort and waste 3 or 5 minutes giving as many informations as you can in your Issue.
+If you're going to publish an Issue here on Github.
+Please, while it's a bit annoying at first, make the effort and waste 3 or 5 minutes giving as many informations as you can in your Issue and not just the bare minimum.

 ## 📁 Architecture